Dutch styles of beer

 Called after a mixture of herbs.
 Old Gruyt regulations were the basis of the taxation of beer.
 The beer was durable for up to about one week, so only suited for small batches.

-The first modern durable beer from the Hanseatic sphere and Holland made after the Bremen and early Hamburg example.
+The first modern durable beer from the Hanseatic sphere and Holland.
+Hoppenbeer was largely made with oatmalt (75-80%) and the rest wheat.
+No barley was used at all in this beer-style that lingered on until early 16th century.
+Hoppenbeer in Holland was made after the Bremen and early Hamburg example.

 Vaderlandsche letter-oefeningen 1788